 Mozart's Oboe Concerto in C K314, performed on an instrument full of helium, because of course.

-Yesterday clarinettist Emil Jonason introduced something that we now realise we all needed in our life, Mozart's Clarinet Concerto played with a lungful of helium.
+Yesterday clarinettist Emil Jonason introduced something very, er, interesting: Mozart's Clarinet Concerto played after the performer inhaled helium.
 Here it is:

 Helium is lighter than air, so the sound waves travel through it faster, with hilarious consequences when there's a voice box or instrument involved.

-Naturally, after some clarinet hilarity, we wanted more woodwind.
-Here to grant us our wish is balloon-loving oboist Johan Ferreira.
-Here's Mozart's Oboe Concerto, with the traditional (boring) non-helium technique, and then with helium.
+However, other woodwind players have tried playing their own instruments after inhaling inhelium.
+Here is balloon-loving oboist Johan Ferreira playing Mozart's Oboe Concerto, with the traditional non-helium technique, and then with helium.